justinph615/Earle-MTEC2280-Fall2019/week02/readme.md

 ## Homework

-+ Create a drawing app based on the [drawing_app](https://github.com/entertainmenttechnology/Earle-MTEC2280-Fall2017/tree/master/week02/processing_demos/drawing_app) we did in class

-## Homework
-+ Complete the drawing app (check out the drawing app in the examples!)
++ Create a drawing app based on the work we did in class.
+This is your first major assignment in the class so take your time, and work to introduce things you did not have when you left class on Friday. **You must have made significant changes to your app over the weekend**.
+Bring it into class and be ready to show it at the beginning of class on Wednesday.